-In Bangladesh, though poultry farming is a potential field but the farmers have to face different challenges to rear them which hinder the growth and influences bird mortality (8,9) Every year, different poultry diseases or conditions were reported and subsequently poultry farmers had to face economic loss due to reduce the optimal production of the flock (10–12).
-The occurrences and distribution of poultry diseases depends on various factors like geo-climatic condition of the area, season, management practices, immune status of the bird, vaccination failure, farm biosecurity, species, production type, breed and age of the bird etc.(10,13,14).
+In Bangladesh, though poultry farming is a potential field the farmers have to face different challenges to rear them which hinder growth and influence bird mortality (8,9) Every year, different poultry diseases or conditions are reported and subsequently poultry farmers have to face economic loss due to reducing the optimal production of the flock (10–12).
+The occurrences and distribution of poultry diseases depend on various factors like the geo-climatic condition of the area, season, management practices, immune status of the bird, vaccination failure, farm biosecurity, species, production type, breed, and age of the bird, etc.(10,13,14).

 Previous studies suggest that Infectious Bursal Disease (IBD), Chronic Respiratory Disease (CRD), Newcastle Disease (ND), Aspergillosis, Salmonellosis, Coccidiosis, Colibacillosis, Ascites, Omphalitis, Necrotic Enteritis, Infectious Coryza, Infectious Bronchitis, DP, DC, etc. are most prevailing poultry diseases in our country (14,15,16).
-Moreover, several reports from BD showed that avian influenza virus was also encountered among the poultry species in their study (10,17).
+Moreover, several reports from BD showed that the avian influenza virus was also encountered among the poultry species in their study (10,17).

-The poultry farmers choose different kinds of antibiotics to prevent and sometimes to control these diseases and conditions irrespective of prescription from registered veterinarian (18).
-Most of the time the non-therapeutic use of antimicrobials and not maintaining proper withdrawal period leads to antimicrobial resistance (19) which impose a major food safety and public health issues (20,21).
+Poultry farmers choose different kinds of antibiotics to prevent and sometimes to control these diseases and conditions irrespective of prescription from a registered veterinarian (18).
+Most of the time the non-therapeutic use of antimicrobials and not maintaining a proper withdrawal period leads to antimicrobial resistance (19) which imposes major food safety and public health issues (20,21).

-Kishoreganj is district of Bangladesh with unique geo-climatic condition and well known for different poultry rearing.
-Previous studies reported that different poultry diseases were prevail here (10,14,22,23) which is very shocking and alarming for poultry farmers.
-Though previous studies observed poultry diseases but time period was very limited (10) and did not encountered for different age groups of chickens and duck (14).
-So, the aim of the current study was to estimate the clinical prevalence of different diseases of chickens and duck to understand the disease burden that came at District Veterinary Hospital, Kishoreganj, Bangladesh and also to explore the distribution of prescribed antimicrobials.
+Kishoreganj is a district of Bangladesh with unique geo-climatic conditions and is well known for different poultry rearing.
+Previous studies reported that different poultry diseases prevail here (10,14,22,23) which is very shocking and alarming for poultry farmers.
+Though previous studies observed poultry diseases but period was very limited (10) and did not encounter different age groups of chickens and ducks (14).
+So, the current study aimed to estimate the clinical prevalence of different diseases of chickens and ducks to understand the disease burden that came at the District Veterinary Hospital, Kishoreganj, Bangladesh, and also to explore the distribution of prescribed antimicrobials.

 MATERIAL AND METHODS